JUkhan/Ajwah/docs/angular/README.md

             mapTo({type:'Inc'})
         )
     }
-    //@Effect(...) decoretor: you may mas `dispatch:flase` -  by default it's true. if you pass `false`, you effect should be disabled.
+    //@Effect(...) decoretor: you may pass `dispatch:flase` -  by default it's true. if you pass `false`, you effect should be disabled.

     @Effect({dispatch:flase})
     asyncIncrement(actions:Actions, store:StoreContext){